SimpleCyber/Sign-Language-Detection/README.md

 # Sign Quality Detector

 ## Overview
-Sign Quality Detector is a web application that uses a machine learning model to classify Signs as either **Good** or **Spoiled**.
+Sign Language Detector is a web application that uses a machine learning model to classify different american Signs.
 This project demonstrates how TensorFlow and Keras can be used to build and deploy a Sign classification system on Streamlit.

 ![Project Preview](project.png)